david3xu/chat-app-education/README.md

 Implement functionality to reload the conversation when a chat is clicked.

+# To ensure that the page fully reloads when switching between chats, you might want to consider the following:

 # add history in chat
 # add multimodel
 # add customized prompt